blitzmax-itspeedway-net/sandbox/README.md

 # NO WARRANTY AND NO GUARANTEE

-Please do not log issues with this code, they will be ignored.
+Please do not log issues with this code, they will be ignored and closed.

 # Currently in my Sandbox: